Yugoslav coup d'état: The new government

 On 3 April, Führer Directive 26 was issued, detailing the plan of attack and command structure for the invasion.
 Hungary and Bulgaria were promised the Banat and Yugoslav Macedonia respectively and the Romanian army was asked not to take part, holding its position at the Romania-Yugoslav border.
 Internal conflict in Hungary over the invasion plans between the army and Teleki led to the Prime Minister's suicide that same evening.
 Also on 3 April, Edmund Veesenmayer, representing the Dienststelle Ribbentrop, arrived in Zagreb in preparation for a regime change.
 The pilot Vladimir Kren, a Croat and a captain in the VVKJ, also defected to the Germans on 3 April taking with him valuable information about the country's air defences.

 Simović named Maček as Deputy Prime Minister once again in the new government, but Maček was reluctant and remained in Zagreb while he decided what to do.
 While he considered the coup had been an entirely Serb initiative aimed at both Prince Paul and the Cvetković–Maček Agreement, he decided that he needed to show HSS support for the new government and that joining it was necessary.
 He also demanded that four Croat politicians from the deposed cabinet be part of the new one, to which Simović agreed.
 On 4 April, Maček travelled to Belgrade and accepted the post on several conditions: that the new government respect the Cvetković–Maček Agreement and expand the autonomy of the Banovina Croatia in some respects; that the new government respect the country's accession to the Tripartite Pact; and that one Serb and one Croat temporarily assume the role of regents.
 That same day exiled Croat politician and Ustaše leader Ante Pavelić called for Croats to start an uprising against the government over his Radio Velebit program based in Italy.

 On 5 April the new cabinet met for the first time.
 While the first two conditions set by Maček were met, the appointment of regents was impracticable given King Peter had been declared to be of age.
 Involving representatives from across the political spectrum, Simović's cabinet was "extremely disunited and weak".
 It quickly realised that it had to embrace a foreign policy that bore a strong resemblance to that of the preceding administration.
-Budisavljević and Čubrilović, along with the four HSS politicians, were re-instated to cabinet.
+Budisavljević and Čubrilović, along with the four HSS politicians, were reinstated to cabinet.
 It included members who fell into three groups; those who were strongly opposed to the Axis and prepared to face war with Germany, those who advocated peace with Germany, and those that were uncommitted.
 The groups were divided as follows: